-While reading the rules you will cross many terms, there are cases where some terms might not be defined yet.
-In these situations, we provide bracket reference the will direct you to noted pages for more information.
+While reading these rules, you will come across many terms.
+There are cases where some terms might be used before they are defined.
+In these situations, we will provide bracketed references that will direct you to the correct pages for more information.

 How to play.
 These simple steps apply for all situations, whether you are cautiously searching for an artifact, monologuing with a villain, or in a pitched battle against a gang of saibamen.

 Defender Wins.
 In the case of a tie between two or more players, the defender always wins.
 If in any circumstance this rule seems inappropriate, the participant with the highest bonus, roll, Skill, or Attribute might win.

 Specific Over General.
 Specific rules hold rank over general rules, meaning if a general rule says, “Target Number is 9” but a specific rule says “Target Number is 6”, the specific rule would supersede the general rule.
 If a specific rule contradicts a general rule, the specific rule wins.

 Minimums.
 There will be times when a rule or situation arises that will reduce a numeric value to 0 or less.
 In these circumstances, unless a specific rule states otherwise, you will always have a minimum numeric value of 0 from any sources that you have been entitled to.
 No rule can cause you to have a negative numeric value, or take away all your dice.

 Combat Round.
 When a Trait, Talent or other effect says that an effect ends in or lasts for x amount of Combat Rounds, it means that it will end at the start of your turn in x amount of Combat Rounds after the current Combat Round has ended.
 For instance, if you have an effect that will end in 2 Combat Rounds, you finish the current Combat Round, finish the next Combat Round and then on the Combat Round after that one, at the start of your turn, the effect will end.